-A reference medicinal product containing a new active substance enjoys a period of 10 years data and market protection or exclusivity upon grant of a marketing authorization.
-This period is divided into 8 years of data protection within which no generic applicant including a biosimilar applicant can cross-reference the non-clinical and clinical data contained in the file of the reference medicinal product.
-Even if an authorization is granted based on data cross-referencing, the follow-on manufacturer cannot market the product until the 10-year protection period expires.
-This period can be extended to a total period of 11 years if during the first 8 years of the protection period one or more new therapeutic indications which are held, during the regulatory review, to bring a significant clinical benefit in comparison with existing therapies.
+A reference medicinal product approved via the centralized procedure receives a period of 10 years data and market protection or exclusivity upon grant of a marketing authorization.
+This period is divided into eight years of data protection within which no generic applicant including a biosimilar applicant can cross-reference the non-clinical and clinical data contained in the file of the reference medicinal product.
+Even if an authorization is granted based on data cross-referencing, the follow-on manufacturer cannot market the product for two further years (the period of market protection).
+This period can be extended to a total period of 11 years if during the first eight years of the protection period one or more new therapeutic indications are determined, during the regulatory review, to bring a significant clinical benefit in comparison with existing therapies and the indication application is approved.